-Prerequisites: 60 credit hours or permission of the instructor Recommended: ANTH 102-3 or ANTH 213-3

-ANTH 425-3 Introduction to Zooarchaeology This lab course introduces students to the study of animal bones found in archaeological contexts.
+Prerequisites: 60 credit hours or permission of the instructor Recommended: ANTH 102-3 or ANTH 213-3 course introduces students to the study of animal bones found in archaeological contexts.
 The first part of the course focuses on animal bone identification, while the second part centers on theoretical aspects of animal use by pre-Industrial human societies.
 As part of the course, students may have to prepare animal skeletons.